home-assistant/home-assistant.io/source/_integrations/mqtt.markdown

 #### Other MQTT Integrations

-To connect 2 or more Home Assistant instance togather you can use the [MQTT Eventstream](#mqtt-eventstream) intergration.
+To connect 2 or more Home Assistant instance togather you can use the [MQTT Eventstream](#mqtt-eventstream) integration.

 To publish Home Assistant state changes you can use the [MQTT Statestream](#mqtt-statestream) integration.